 Tuition waivers are a discount applied towards a student's tuition charges.
 Waivers cannot pay student fees, housing charges, etc. and may not be refunded to the student.
 Please be aware that not all waivers will apply to all types of tuition charges (e.g. collaborative credits taken at other North Dakota University System institutions) and students should confirm eligibility prior to registration.

-Eligibility is determined by the Office of Admission and/or International Student Services and Study Abroad
+Eligibility is determined by the Office of Admission and/or International Student Services and Study Abroad.

 This waiver may not apply to all credits (E.G. Collaborative Registration)

 The Graduate Assistant Waiver provides a 100% waiver of the base tuition.
 Engineering students receive a 100% waiver of the full Engineering Differential Tuition.
-In addition to receiving a waiver, graduate assistants may receive a stipend to perform research, teaching , and service activities.
+In addition to receiving a waiver, graduate assistants may receive a stipend to perform research, teaching, and service activities.

 Assistantships are either 1/4-time, which require an average of 10 hours of student time per week to complete assigned responsibilities, or they are 1/2-time and require 20 hours per week.
 Students who have completed their Program of Study, filed with the Graduate School, but who have not completed their thesis, paper, or dissertation are require to register for at least one Continuous Enrollment credit each semester (fall and spring semester only).
 To be eligible for a summer tuition waiver, a student must have received a tuition waiver for the preceding or the following academic term (spring or fall semester).
 Eligibility is determined by the Grad School.
+A tuition wavier will not be processed until a Graduate Summer Tuition Waiver form is received and approved by the Graduate School.

 The Graduate Assistant Waiver does not cover audit courses as they aren't part of a student's Plan of Study (course work).

 Awarded to graduate students not on an assistantship.
 Waivers in this category are provided to external award recipients such as Fulbright (100% waiver) and World Learning scholars (30% waiver).
 Included in this category are waivers that result directly from Memorandums of Understanding between NDSU and specific affiliated international universities or institutions.
-Eligibility is determined by the Grad School.
+Eligibility is determined by the Graduate School.

 Select departments may choose to offer a waiver of base tuition and/or differential tuition.
 Eligibility is determined by the respective department.